-Now that the activity from particles produced by comet 2P/Encke have ceased encountering the Earth, the Taurid showers for 2022 are over and we resume reporting activity from the Anthelion (ANT) radiant.
-This is not a true radiant but rather activity caused by the Earth's motion through space.
+Now that the activity from particles produced by comet 2P/Encke have ceased encountering the Earth, the Taurid showers for 2023 are over and we resume reporting activity from the Anthelion (ANT) radiant.
+This is not a true radiant, but rather activity caused by the Earth's motion through space.
 As the Earth revolves around the sun it encounters particles orbiting in a pro-grade motion that are approaching their perihelion point.
 They all appear to be radiating from an area near the opposition point of the sun, hence the name Anthelion.
 These were once recorded as separate showers throughout the year, but it is now suggested to bin them into a category separate from true showers and sporadics.
 This radiant is a very large oval some thirty degrees wide by fifteen degrees high.
 Activity from this radiant can appear from more than one constellation.
-The position listed here is for the center of the radiant which is currently located at 06:36 (099) +23.
-This position lies in central Gemini, 2 degrees southwest of the 3rd magnitude star known as Mebsuta (epsilon Geminorum).
+The position listed here is for the center of the radiant which is currently located at 06:32 (098) +23.
+This position lies in western Gemini, 2 degrees northeast of the 3rd magnitude star known as Tejat (mu Geminorum).
 This radiant is best placed near 01:00 local standard time (LST) when it lies on the meridian and is highest in the southern sky.
 Rates at this time should be near 3 per hour as seen from the northern hemisphere and 2 per hour as seen from south of the equator.
 With an entry velocity of 30 km/sec., the average Anthelion meteor would be of slow velocity.

-The Monocerotids (MON) become active this week from a radiant located at 07:02 (106) +07.
-This area of the sky is located in northern Monoceros, 5 degrees southwest of the 3rd magnitude star known as Gomeisa (beta Canis Minoris).
+The Monocerotids (MON) are active from a radiant located at 07:00 (105) +07.
+This area of the sky is located in northwestern Monoceros, 5 degrees northeast of the 4th magnitude star known as 18 Monocerotis.
 This radiant best placed near 0100 LST, when it lies highest in the southern sky.
 Rates should be near 1 per hour no matter your location.
 With an entry velocity of 40 km/sec., most activity from this radiant would be of medium speed.
 This shower is active from November 23rd through December 24th, with maximum activity occurring on December 11th.